datastaxdevs/workshop-ecommerce-app/README.md

 env | grep -i astra
 ```

-You should see four environment variables (not reproduced here).
+You should see four environment variables (not shown here).

 [🏠 Back to Table of Contents](#-table-of-contents)